fixveet/fixveet/README.md

 ## Upcoming Project

-Currently, I'm working on an exciting project that combines my love for web development and data analysis.
-Stay tuned for updates on:
+I'm currently working on an exciting project that combines my love for web development and data analysis using React.js.
+Stay tuned for more updates!

 ## Contact Information